ningg/Machine-Learning-Q-and-AI/pages/_books_ml-q-and-ai-chapters_ch27.md

 \\\[\\mathrm{CE}(\\mathbf{y}, \\mathbf{p}) = -\\frac{1}{n}
 \\sum\_{i\\,=\\,1}\^n y\^{(i)} \\times \\log \\left(p\^{(i)}\\right)\\\]

 Is this loss function a proper metric?
-Again, for simplicityâ€™s sake, we will look at the cross-entropy function (*H*) between only two data
+Again, for simplicity's sake, we will look at the cross-entropy function (*H*) between only two data
 points: